meetbryce/unify/docs/BUILDING_CONNECTORS.md

       page_size: 100

-## The Adapter interface
+## The Connector interface

-All adapters support this interface, defined in `Adapter`:
+All connectors support this interface, defined in `Connector`:

-    name - return the name of the service resolve_auth - apply the local connection settings to the authentication configuration validate - validate the authentication to the service list_tables - return the list of 'available' table definitions for the service lookupTable(tableName) - return the table spec for the table with the given name supports_commands - returns True if the Adapter implements its own special commands run_command - execute a command targeted at the Adapter
+    name - return the name of the service resolve_auth - apply the local connection settings to the authentication configuration validate - validate the authentication to the service list_tables - return the list of 'available' table definitions for the service lookupTable(tableName) - return the table spec for the table with the given name supports_commands - returns True if the Connector implements its own special commands run_command - execute a command targeted at the Connector

 The `list_tables` method should return objects which implement the `TableDef` interface.
-This interface declares "potential" tables for which the Adapter can return data and which can be materialized into physical tables by Unify.
+This interface declares "potential" tables for which the Connector can return data and which can be materialized into physical tables by Unify.

 The `TableDef` interface includes: